 Reading on the Nook

 The Nook loads twenty-one types of word-based files, including books sold by Barnes & Noble.
 There are millions of Ebooks to choose from, since Barnes & Noble is still a major player in the bookselling world.
-Barnes & Noble’s digital books include an array of books from all genres available less than five dollars.
-The site also suggests a “Daily Find” which is a highly-rated book available for a low price.
+Barnes & Noble’s digital books include various books from all genres available for less than five dollars.
+The site also suggests a “Daily Find,” a highly-rated book available for a low price.
 You can also buy any magazine available as an electronic file sold by Barnes & Noble.
-Since it uses e-paper, you can even read it in full sunlight, just like any paper book, without a glare problem; it’s fully laminated, which means extra-wide viewing angles for sharing it.
+Since it uses an e-paper, you can even read it in full sunlight, just like any paper book, without a glaring problem; it’s fully laminated, which means extra-wide viewing angles for sharing it.

 Other Nook Attributes

-The Nook allows previews thousands of movies and TV shows.
-You can rent, or even buy them, if they interest you.
+The Nook allows previews of thousands of movies and TV shows.
+You can rent or even buy them if they interest you.
 The TV shows are sold as single episodes and full seasons.
 Its hundreds of thousands of possible apps mean you can play games on your Nook, leave yourself reminders or notes, set alarms and alerts, and more.
 The apps include Facebook, Pinterest, Twitter, TED, and more popular sites and media.
-It can play nine types of audio files, three types of video files, and display four types of image files as a gallery.
-Its headphone jack is universal so nothing special is required.
+It can play nine types of audio files, three types of video files, and display four image files as a gallery.
+Its headphone jack is universal, so nothing special is required.
 The battery lasts for more than ten hours for just reading and nine hours for video.
 There are even Nook apps for other tablets.